Creating Alarms

 - The Alarm Category configuration dialog opens

-📷 [Screenshot: Alarm Category configuration dialog showing category groups]
+📷 [UG-ALARM-CREATE-02] Alarm Category configuration dialog showing category groups

 Step 2: Create Category Groups